DataDog/datadog-cdk-constructs/README.md

 ## AWS CDK v1 vs AWS CDK v2

 > [!WARNING]
-> AWS CDK v1 has reached end-of-support and the Datadog CDK Construct version supporting v1 (`datadog-cdk-constructs`) will no longer be receiving updates.
-It's strongly recommended to upgrade to CDK v2 ([see this official guide from AWS](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html)), and switch to using `datadog-cdk-constructs-v2`.
+> `AWS CDK v1` has reached end-of-support and `datadog-cdk-constructs` will no longer be receiving updates.
+It's strongly recommended to upgrade to CDK v2 ([official upgrade guide](https://docs.aws.amazon.com/cdk/v2/guide/migrating-v2.html)) and switch to using `datadog-cdk-constructs-v2`.

 Two separate versions of Datadog CDK Constructs exist; `datadog-cdk-constructs` and `datadog-cdk-constructs-v2`.
 These are designed to work with `AWS CDK v1` and `AWS CDK v2` respectively.